marianozunino/portfolio/content/_index.md

 ---
 title: Mariano Zunino
-description: "Software engineer and professor specializing in GoLang, TypeScript, and distributed systems.
-Based in Montevideo, Uruguay."
+description: 'Software engineer and professor specializing in GoLang, TypeScript, and distributed systems.
+Based in Montevideo, Uruguay.'
 ---

 Software engineer, professor and gamer.
 Based in Montevideo, Uruguay.